Sandbag Carry

 Common Sandbag Carry mistakes

-Leaning back too much.
+Leaning back too much to compensate.

 A compromised back position during the Sandbag Carry puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.